Karunabist/learning/README.md

 **The process of learning anything.**

 1. First define space(Input): Space is a collection of tiny elements of a particular domain.
-It might be space of letters/words for language, numbers/objects for mathematics, atoms/subatomic particles(e,p,n)/Composite particles(quark, leptons, gauge bosons, higgs hosons) for physics, ions/chemical elements, for chemistry,..., and arrays/matrics/tensors for computer science.
+It might be the space of letters/words for language, numbers/objects for mathematics, atoms/subatomic particles(e,p,n)/Composite particles(quark, leptons, gauge bosons, higgs hosons) for physics, ions/chemical elements, for chemistry,..., and arrays/matrics/tensors for computer science.
 Each element of space has its own meaning.
 2. Second define a relationship: predicate,function(process) between space elements: which takes space elements from space and does something meaningful operation.
 Grammer(s+v+o) is for language, mathematical operations(+,-,/,...) for mathematics,..., CRUD operation for computer science.
 3. Third, we receive output from operation(Output): which has a beautiful meaning.

-**Life long learning is: Creating or collecting more tiny elements in space.
-Creating or collecting perfect relationship.
-Expecting perfect output.**

 Note: A predicate is a type of relation.
 A relation is a particular type of set.
 A function is a particular type of relation.

+**Why the process of learning anything is call life long?**

+Because we continiously collect tiny elements(data) for our space(brain).
+And define relationship between these elements(Brain(model) training).To obtain perfect output.

 <table width="100%">
   <tr>